White Swan Hotel: History

-In the early 2000s, after 20 years of private operations, the hotel was handed out to the Chinese government.
-The hotel now belongs to The Ministry of Land and Resources of People's Republic of China.
+In the early 2000s, after 20 years of private operations, the hotel was handed over to the Chinese government.
+The hotel now belongs to the Ministry of Land and Resources of the People's Republic of China.

-The hotel closed down for renovations during three years and reopened in July 2015, on the 15th.
+The hotel closed down for renovations for three years and reopened on 15 July 2015.

 Description

 The hotel has 520 rooms and suites.
 The White Swan's Jade River Restaurant, with its garden decor, is noted for its Cantonese cuisine, and has one Michelin star.